+Item Parameter

-Item Parameter Туре Semiconductor output
+Туре Semiconductor output

 Voltage range High level: 20 VDC to 30 VDC; low level: -5 VDC to +5 VDC

 Drive current 100 mA per circuit

 Quantity 1

-6. 2.
-8 Extended EtherNet interface
+6.2.8 Extended EtherNet interface

-J1 is a standard RJ45 interface that can be connected by a standard network cable.
+J1 is standard RJ45 interfaces that can be connected by a standard network cable.
 They support Ethernet communication with a maximum communication speed of 100 Mbps.

-You can connect the xMate CR20 robot to a network device that has the xMate CR20 software installed.
+You can connect the xMate robot to a network device that has the xMate software installed.